Vintage Images Of American Diners

 Walter Scott (1841- 1924): The Night Lunch Wagon

 In 1883, American businessman Ruel B. Jones was officially reported as one of the first entrepreneurs within the United States to advance the night lunch wagon cuisine idea to the next level.
-According to the story, Ruel Jones resigned from his occupation of Providence security guard with the intention to begin a new career in the lunch wagon food service industry, and Jones employed a higly skilled local wagon builder called Frank Dracont to design tailor-made mobile lunch wagons, furthermore, Jones's pioneer model was reportedly eventually sold for $1400.
-In due course, Jones became successful in operating several lunch carts across various regions in Providence City, but he also constructed lunch wagons in order to sell them to other businesses.
+According to the story, Ruel Jones resigned from his occupation of Providence security guard with the intention to begin a new career in the lunch wagon food service industry.
+Jones employed a highly skilled local wagon builder called Frank Dracont to design tailor-made mobile lunch wagons for his new business, furthermore, Jones's pioneer model was reportedly eventually sold for $1400, an impressive sum in those days.
+Jones became successful in operating several lunch carts across different regions in Providence City, but he also constructed lunch wagons aiming to sell them to other businesses.
 According to US records, initially, Jones began operating at least seven wagons from which each year he sold about, 12,000 quarts of milk, 12,000 pounds of ham, and 1400 pounds of coffee.
-However, in 1884, Samuel Messer Jones, who was the cousin of Ruel Jones, entered the lunch wagon catering business, and over the ensuing years the two men combined forces to expand their lunch wagon enterprises across Worcester, Massachusetts, and Springfield City.
-By 1887, the Joneses had designed the first mobile wagons that incorporated a complete kitchen, including standing and seating space area for over a dozen customers, a state of the art which proved to be an important insperation, which further popularized a young and hugely promising food service industry in America.
+However, in 1884, Samuel Messer Jones, who was the cousin of Ruel Jones became business partners and they combined forces to expand their partnership lunch wagon enterprise across Worcester, Massachusetts, and Springfield City.
+By 1887, the Joneses had designed the first mobile wagons that incorporated a complete kitchen, including standing and seating space area for over a dozen customers, a state of the art version model, which proved to be an important insperation that further popularized a young and hugely promising food service industry in that era.

 Charles H. Palmer : The First Patent Night Lunch Wagon